 We'll use a SQL cell to do this.
-There's an image below, but you can click View Logic in the top bar to see the actual cell and query.
+There's an image below, but you can click View in the top bar to see the actual cell and query.

 Note that we've parameterized the SQL query with the min and max dates from the avocado dataset, to make sure we're only querying relevant data.
 This isn't the main focus of this tutorial, but is a really powerful feature!